 Description: Required for Medical Assistant and Executive Medical Assistant students.
 Provides a minimum of 180 practicum hours of directed work and service-learning experience in a physician’s office or clinic.
 Students, under supervision and with ongoing evaluation, exhibit skills and perform procedures required of a medical assistant.
 Students shall not receive pay for service-learning practicum hours.
 Students must be CPR certified with the American Heart Association BLS Healthcare Provider course and pass drug and background checks prior to beginning the practicum.

-NOTE: Students will have support from program Practicum Coordinator to locate and arrange appropriate MA practicum sites within the area of Utah's Wasatch Front.
-Students that elect not to complete a practicum locally will be responsible for finding and arranging practicum site.
+NOTE: Students will have support from program Practicum Coordinator to locate and arrange appropriate MA practicum sites within the area of Utah’s Wasatch Front

 The regional institutional accreditation by Northwest Commission on Colleges and Universities (NWCCU) for LDS Business College Programs allows the Medical Assistant graduate to obtain post graduate credential.
-LDS Business College now requires MA graduates to registered for the Registered Medical Assistant exam (RMA) through American Medical Technologists (AMT) or the Certified Medical Assistant exam (CMA) through American Assoicaiton of Medical Assistants (AAMA).
-Program Accreditation: The Commission on Accreditation of Allied Health Education Programs (www.caahep.org) accredits the Medical Assistant Program at LDS Business College upon the recommendation of the Medical Assisting Education Review Baord (MAERB).
-The program has been placed on Probationalry Accreditation as of January, 2015.
-This temporary probationary period does not affect student's access to the required exams, nor does it affect the College's accrediation or program validity.
+LDS Business College now requires MA graduates to register for the Registered Medical Assistant exam (RMA) through American Medical Technologists (AMT) or the Certified Medical Assistant exam (CMA) through American Association of Medical Assistants (AAMA).
+Program Accreditation: The Commission on Accreditation of Allied Health Education Programs (www.caahep.org) accredits the Medical Assistant Program at LDS Business College upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The program has been placed on Probationary Accreditation as of January, 2015.
+This temporary probationary period does not affect student’s access to the required exams, nor does it affect the College’s accreditation or program validity.

 1361 Park Street